GXDE-OS/gxde-os.github.io/en/install/faq.md

 ---

-Q3: I Need to use Android Emulator / Nvidia Driver, I need an older version kernel.
+Q3: I Need to use Android Emulator, I need an older version kernel.

 A3: Simply install the package `linux-kernel-oldstable-gxde-amd64` and boot with this kernel.

-A3: If you wan't to use Nvidia Driver, but don't want to downgrade kernel, please check https://bbs.deepin.org/post/232923